camunda/camunda-docs-manual/content/webapps/tasklist/configuration.md

 grunt build:tasklist
 ```

-The command will build the frontend assets (of the tasklist), styles included.
+The command will build the frontend assets (of Tasklist), styles included.